Elyes Gabel: Career

-2001–2007: Early work and recognition through Casualty
+2001–2012: Early career

-Gabel made his debut in 2001 as the character Jean-Claude Tournier in episode titled Breaking point of Series 15 of BBC medical drama Casualty.
+Gabel made his debut in 2001 as the character Jean-Claude Tournier in episode titled Breaking point of series 15 of BBC medical drama Casualty.
 In 2002, Gabel dropped out of drama school to appear on the children's fantasy sitcom I Love Mummy where he portrayed Pharaoh Prince Nuffratuti (Prince Nuff) of Abu Simbel, who is unable to ascend to the afterlife until he has completed his scroll of tasks.
 In 2004, he appeared as Steve in BBC One medical soap opera Doctors.
 In the same year, Gabel appeared as two different characters in different episodes of Casualty.
-Later he joined as series regular character Gurpreet Guppy Sandhu in the same show as a part of Series 19.
+He joined as series regular character Gurpreet Guppy Sandhu in the same show as a part of series 19.
 He was nominated as Most Popular Newcomer at the 2005 National Television Awards for the role.
 He also appeared as Gurpreet in episode four titled "Teacher's Pet" of Casualty@Holby City, a nine part special crossover series of Casualty and its spin off Holby City in 2005.
 He decided to leave Casualty in 2007 to pursue new acting challenges and concentrate on recording music with his band.